-Individuals will be able to sign up for two of the three morning classes offered on Saturday and Sunday.
-They will also be able to sign up for any or all of the three classes offered on Saturday afternoon.
-Sunday afternoon will be a chance to go to any of the class instructors for further information, questions you forgot to ask, contacts, etc, or travel home early if needed.
-Class registrations will be limited to 15 people per session, with the Print Shop limited to 8 people.
+Individuals are able to sign up for two of the four morning classes offered on Saturday and Sunday.
+They can also sign up for any two of the four classes offered Saturday afternoon.
+Sunday afternoon will be a chance to go to any of the class instructors for further information, questions you forgot to ask, contacts… etc., or travel home early if needed.
+Class registrations will be limited to 15 people per session, with the Print Shop limited to 8 people and the Foundry to 10 people.
 No one can attend the same class twice that weekend.
-Children under 14 must be accompanied by an adult and may they be restricted in some activities (tractor driving, some print shop equipment, and running a drill press or grinder are examples.)
+Children under 14 must be accompanied by an adult.

 - Print Shop Operations (8:00 a.m. to Noon, Saturday and Sunday)

-This is a list of the Saturday afternoon 1-hour classes:
+This is a list of the Saturday afternoon 2-hour classes: (pick two)

 Here’s a short description of the classes being offered and the general topics they’ll teach on:

 This 4-hour class is designed to be an introduction to the steam world for those wondering if it’s something for them.
 It will also serve as a review for those that have taken steam school in the past, but haven’t used what they’ve learned in a very long time.
 We’ll cover (in 4 hours) many topics normally covered (in two days) in the University of Rollag’s College of Steam Traction Engineering class.
 That’s right, two days packed into 4 hours, so hang on to your bibs!!
 Due to the time constraint, we’ll obviously leave out much of the detail covered in the two days as well as the tours and hands-on instruction.
 There will be no credit given toward the operating time required for a license.
 This class will simply “wet your whistle” (no pun intended) with the ins and outs of steam traction engineering.